 Introduction

 CpG methylation in mammalian genomes is a relatively stable epigenetic modification, which can be transmitted across cell division1 through DNMT1, and dynamically established, or removed by DNMT3 A/B and TET proteins.
-Due to the processivity of some of these enzymes, physically adjacent CpG sites on the same DNA molecules can share similar methylation status, although discordant CpG methylation has also been observed, especially in cancer2 cells.
-The theoretical framework of linkage disequilibrium3, which was developed to model the coordinated segregration of adjacent genetic variants on human chromosomes among human populations, can be applied to the analysis of CpG co-methylation in cell populations.
+Due to the locally coordinated activities of these enzymes, physically adjacent CpG sites on the same DNA molecules can share similar methylation status, although discordant CpG methylation has also been observed, especially in cancer2.
+The theoretical framework of linkage disequilibrium3, which was developed to model the coordinated segregration of adjacent genetic variants on human chromosomes in human populations, can be applied to the analysis of CpG co-methylation in cell populations.
 A number of studies related to the concepts of methylation haplotypes4, epi-alleles5, or epi-haplotypes6 have been reported, albeit at small numbers of genomic regions or limited numbers of cell/tissue types.
 Recent data production efforts, especially by large consortia such as the NIH RoadMap Epigenomics project7 and the EU Blueprint Epigenome project8 have produced a large number of whole-genome, base-resolution bisulfite sequencing data sets for many tissue and cell types.
 These public data sets, in combination with additional WGBS data generated in this study, allowed us to perform genome-wide characterization of local coupled CpG methylation across the largest set of human tissue types available to date, and annotate these blocks of co-methylated CpGs as a distinct set of genomic features.

-DNA methylation is cell-type specific, and the pattern can be harnessed for analyzing the relative cell composition of heterogeneous samples, such as different white blood cells in whole blood9, fetal components in maternal cell-free DNA10, or circulating tumor DNA in plasma10.
+DNA methylation is cell-type specific, and the pattern can be harnessed for analyzing the relative cell composition of heterogeneous samples, such as different white blood cells in whole blood9, fetal components in maternal circulating cell-free DNA(cfDNA)10, or circulating tumor DNA (ctDNA) in plasma10.
 Most of these recent efforts relies on the methylation level of individual CpG sites, and are fundamentally limited by the technical noise and sensitivity in measuring single CpG methylation.
-Recently, Lehmann-Werman et al demonstrated a superior sensitivity with multi-CpG haplotypes in detecting tissue-specific signatures in circulating DNA11, although based on Infinium 450k methylation array data, which represent only a very limited fraction of the human genome.
+Recently, Lehmann-Werman et al demonstrated a superior sensitivity with multi-CpG haplotypes in detecting tissue-specific signatures in cfDNA11, although based on Illumina 450k methylation array data, which represent only a very limited fraction of the human genome.
 Here we performed an exhaustive search of tissue-specific methylation haplotype blocks across the full genome, and proposed a block-level metric, termed methylated haplotype load (MHL), for a systematic discovery of informative markers.
 Applying our analytic framework and identified markers, we demonstrated accurate determination of tissue origin as well as estimation of tumor load in clinical plasma samples from patients of lung cancer (LC) and colorectal cancer (CRC) (Figure 1a).

 Results